christian-konrad/chronicle-db-on-raft-thesis/src/02_introduction.md

 DeDiSys project the goal is to create partition-tolerant middleware to increase the availability for applications.
 -->

-"This work tries to find an algorithm that has desirable performance properties for an event store..."
+This brings us to the subject of this thesis.
+We try to find and evaluate an algorithm that has the desirable performance properties for an event store with defined requirements.
+To find such an algorithm, we must explore the possible solution space and answer a number of research questions:

 - Explorative Research: No strong first hypothesis; a practical, qualitative approach; the goals are